 - Tailpipe Emissions Standards – EPA is setting standards for nitrogen oxides (NOx) and non-methane organic gases (NMOG) emitted from trucks.
 Scheduled to be phased in through model years 2017 through 2025, light- and medium-duty trucks’ organic gas and nitrous oxide emissions will be reduced from today’s fleet average of 160 milligrams per mile, to 30 milligrams per mile by 2025.
 NMOG and NOx emissions from heavy duty trucks will be reduced from today’s average of 396 milligrams per mile, to as low as 178 milligrams per mile by 2022.
 EPA is also requiring reductions in particulates emissions from 10 milligrams per mile, to as low as 3 milligrams per mile over the same time period.

 - Evaporative Emissions Standards – Even a non-running vehicle emits hydrocarbon vapors as fuel in the tank and fuel system evaporates.
+Since 1990, emissions from mobile sources have been reduced by about 50 percent.
+The EPA anticipates a further reduction of up to 80 percent by 2030.
 As with the other standards, maximum evaporation rates will be phased in over time and will result in a 50 percent reduction in this emission source.

 CAFE, fuel quality and emissions standards not only protect the environment, they save vehicle owners fuel and maintenance costs and reduce our dependence on foreign fossil fuels.
 Although increased fuel efficiency will add about $1,300 to the price of a 2025 vehicle, consumers who drive their MY 2025 vehicle for its entire lifetime will save, on average, about $4,400 in fuel costs.
 These standards are also expected to save approximately 4 million barrels of oil and reduce GHG emissions by 2 billion metric tons.